A lot of times parents try strategies that fail—even ones I have suggested. (Say it isn’t so!)

 - Introduce new foods in a way that doesn’t invite rebellion.

 4) Make sure your lessons are hitting home.

 - Talk to your children about the structure.
 Most parents keep the game plan a secret.

-- Finally, respond to your kids’ resistance by returning to the structure.
+- Finally, respond to your kids’ resistence by returning to the structure.